tari-project/rfcs/src/Glossary.md

 [sender offset key]: #sender-offset-keypair

-The sender offset private - public keypair, (\\( k\_{Oi} \\),\\( K\_{Oi} \\)), is used by the sender of an output to lock all its metadata by virtue of a [sender metadata signature].
+The sender offset private - public keypair, (\\( k\_{Oi} \\),\\( K\_{Oi} \\)), is used by the sender of an output to lock all its metadata by virtue of a [metadata signature].

 ## Spending Key